 Do Guest Blogging

-Sites are always looking for high quality content and writing a piece of content for another site is an opportunity to link back to your site.
+Sites are always looking for high-quality content, and writing a piece of content for another site is an opportunity to link back to your site.
 Pick a topic that you are knowledgeable about, relevant to your business, and find an opportunity to write a blog post for another site.
-This not only creates an opportunity to link back to your site but also gets your brand in front of a new audience.
+This creates an opportunity to link back to your site and gets your brand in front of a new audience.

 There are several options when it comes to finding guest blogging opportunities.
 A lot of sites actively and openly seek guest bloggers.
 It is now a common practice for many lists looking for guest writers to have a “write for us” page.
-Use a Google search operator to easily find those websites.
+Use a Google search operator to find those websites easily.
 You simply need to search:

 your niche intitle:”write for us” inurl:”write-for-us”